zafodtom/lastsong/README.md

 * `mutagen` ID3 module for reading the ID3 tags which can be installed using `pip3 install mutagen`

 # Usage
+move into the cloned directory: `cd lastsong`

+To run:

 `./python3 lastsong.py`
 ```